Originally published Jan 17, 2019. Refreshed Nov 30, 2021.

 B2B eCommerce and customer portals that depend on batch synchronization simply can’t provide accurate inventory data.
 Why?
 Because in an omnichannel world, the last widget in stock could be sold at any moment—and the web portal won’t know about it until tonight’s batch update.

 But it gets more complicated.
 You may not want to show every customer the total inventory that you have available for a product, so you can keep your highest-value customers happy.
 In SAP, this is known as an ATP calculation.
 If ATP is essential to your customer relationships, then it’s essential in the customer portal.
 And simply put, you can’t provide an up-to-date ATP calculation, personalized to your customer, if your architecture depends on batch updates.

 Solution: Real-time SAP integration

-With a platform like Corevist Commerce, your buyers get real-time inventory data from SAP displayed in the B2B portal.
-Whether you give all customers the same inventory information, or whether you give them personalized ATP calculations, Corevist Commerce supports both.
+With a solution like the Corevist Platform, your buyers get real-time inventory data from SAP displayed in the B2B portal.
+Whether you give all customers the same inventory information, or whether you give them personalized ATP calculations, the Corevist Platform supports both.
 It’s just one more way we take out friction in the buying process.

 B2B Weakness 3: Not enough information for buyer to pull the trigger

 This common weakness sums up the first two, but it also includes far more.
 It highlights the mindset shift that’s required for manufacturers to transform their customer experience.
 Information that was once available in many disparate formats (product specifications, contract pricing, how-to manuals, product substitution, etc.) must now be brought under one roof: the B2B web portal.

 This is an immense challenge for manufacturers.
 You know you need to get online, but the obstacles are tremendous.
 How can you move forward?

 Solution: Real-time SAP integration (with multi-phase rollout plan if necessary)